COVID-19 and Entrepreneurship

 "The impacts of COVID-19 have already been catastrophic and devastating for life, societies and economies around the world.
-It has costed the life of more than a million people so far and has created misery for all.
+It has cost the life of more than a million people so far and has created misery for all.
 In this environment economic actors try to survive and maintain activities, support their communities and create value in their ecosystems.
-This book addresses COVID-19 and entrepreneurship exploring challenges and opportunities for small business.
+This book addresses COVID-19 and entrepreneurship by exploring challenges and opportunities for small business.
 Small businesses have proven resilient in crisis situations.
-The direct, unquestionable and passionate involvement of entrepreneurs and their families provide strength that large organisations usually envy.
-However in such times of crisis small businesses need support, innovation and solidarity to overcome the difficulties.
+The direct, unquestionable and passionate involvement of entrepreneurs and their families provides strength that large organisations usually envy.
+However, in such times of crisis small businesses need support, innovation and solidarity to overcome the difficulties.
 A focus on humanity for all people involved, including entrepreneurs and their loved ones, customers, neighbours and all stakeholders is essential.
 Liquidity and resilience are also critical with governments, financial institutions and property owners providing understanding and support.
-Flexible and innovation operating models are needed to deal with the uncertainty of any crisis and to address contextual challenges in a smart way.
-This book contributes to this discussion and by providing, research, best practice and a dialogue from different parts of the world."
+Flexible and innovative operating models are needed to deal with the uncertainty of any crisis and to address contextual challenges in a smart way.
+This book contributes to this discussion by providing research, best practice and a dialogue from different parts of the world."

 Catherine Prentice, Griffith University, Australia

-David Ahlstrom, the Chinese University of Hong Kong, Hong Kong
+David Ahlstrom, Chinese University of Hong Kong, Hong Kong

-"This book discusses insights from the SMEs' challenges during the unprecedent COVID-19 pandemic.
+"This book discusses insights from the SMEs' challenge during the unprecedented COVID-19 pandemic.
 It reflects how impacts differed for entrepreneurs' and managers' perceptions and those located in and outside emerging markets.
 In the end, there is much potential for SMEs to contribute to a more inclusive, collaborative and open innovation post-COVID economy."

-Maribel Guerrero, Northumbria University, the Faculty of Economics and Business, U.K.
+Maribel Guerrero, Northumbria University, Faculty of Economics and Business, UK